actions/create-github-app-token/README.md

 ### `repositories`

 **Optional:** Comma-separated list of repositories to grant access to.

+> [!NOTE]
-If 'owner' is set and 'repositories' is empty then the access will be scoped to all repositories in the provided repository owner's installation.
-If 'owner' and 'repositories' are empty then the access will be scoped to only the current repository.
+> If `owner` is set and `repositories` is empty, access will be scoped to all repositories in the provided repository owner's installation.
+If `owner` and `repositories` are empty, access will be scoped to only the current repository.

 ## Outputs